Magnsta/SOTA-comparison-study-/README.md

 In cases where YOLOv8, and ultralytics is already cloned to computer it is possible to only swap the plotting.py file found at yolo/utils/plotting.py to enable anonymization, with minimal modification.
 See plotting.py file for further instructions.

 ### Anonymization
-(a) default standard YOLOv8, with setting anonymization=True the model applied a blur and noise filter to the detected instances as shown in (c).
-The standard blur fliter without the additional noise is shown in (b).
+(a) default standard YOLOv8, with setting anonymization=True the model applied a blur and random noise filter to the detected instances as shown in (c).
+The standard blur fliter without the additional random noise is shown in (b).
 ![anonymisert](https://github.com/Magnsta/SOTA-comparison-study-/assets/56515134/9f9bbe51-99d1-46d0-8058-cbc3d5d95455)